 Perform a Content Audit to identify the quantity and quality of existing content.
 Once inventoried the audit is used to map the content to the buying stage.
 This tool also serves as a progress indicator to direct content authoring.
 Carefully sequence the development of content to fill the biggest gaps.

 Compelling content can be leveraged to increase the impact of your efforts.
 Capitalize on the Content Marketing Adaption Guide to identify how to multiply content.

 Marketing VP’s and CMO’s must lead your team in transitioning to Content Marketing.
 Set an expectation that you expect your team to write content.
 Give them the tools to succeed.
 Inspect their progress and reward success with recognition.

 For those serious about creating a B2B content marketing capability, consider spending some time with me on this subject.
-Come see me in Dallas at The Studio, SBI’s multimillion dollar, one-of-a-kind, state-of-the-art executive briefing center.
+Come see me in Dallas at The Studio, SBI’s executive briefing center.
 A visit to The Studio can help you tackle your content marketing plan and you can see firsthand how SBI creates content from the view as a guest.
 SBI Media is comprised of a television show, podcast, magazine, and blog and they are the most read, viewed, and listened to thought leadership channels in the field of B2B sales and marketing.